Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Experimental Study

-In the second column of Figure \ref{fig:effect_task_number_sat}, the numbers of finished tasks achieved by G algorithms (G-greedy, G-llep and G-nnp) and RDB algorithms (RDB-sam and RDB-d\&c) decrease with the increase of the number of tasks per time slot.
-The reason is that G algorithms and RDB algorithms both do not concern the minimum required number of answers by each task.
-When the number of tasks increases, the workers are distributed to more tasks and the average workers for each task will decrease, which leads to the number of finished tasks decreases.
-However, for GT algorithms, they just assign correct matches, which can guarantee that each assigned task will have a set of workers to satisfy the minimum number of workers it requires.
-Meanwhile, when the number of tasks increases, GT algorithms will produce more correct matches as more suitable tasks are available to be selected such that the number of finished tasks of GT algorithms increases.
-The similar results can be observed in the third column of Figure \ref{fig:effect_task_number_sat} due to the same reason.
-As for the results of finished tasks of online algorithms shown in the second column of Figure \ref{fig:effect_task_number_wst}, DP algorithm can complete most tasks and PRS algorithm can complete least tasks, as DP can solve time slot problem exactly.
-When $m$ increases, PRS algorithm will complete more tasks, however, other online algorithms will complete fewer tasks.
-Similar results can be achieved when the confident of tasks is concerned, as shown in the third column of Figure \ref{fig:effect_task_number_sat} and Figure \ref{fig:effect_task_number_wst}.
-In addition, we notice that although some finished tasks in the results of G and RDB algorithms are assigned with required number of workers, their confidence values may be not satisfied (their aggregation reputation scores may be smaller than their required quality levels).
-The reason is that G and RDB algorithms only assign as many as needed workers to each task without considering the required quality level.
-On the other hand, the numbers of finished tasks and the numbers of confident finished tasks of the results of GT algorithms are same, which can reflect the advantage of GT algorithms in guaranteeing the quality of the final answers.
+In Figure \ref{subfig:task_number_avg_moving_distance_unif}, the assigned workers of all the tested approaches will have higher average moving distances for larger $m$.
+The reason is that the approaches select tasks in perspectives different from proximity of tasks.
+When the number of tasks per time slot increases, they may select the most suitable tasks located further.
+In addition, as the \textsf{GT-hgr} assigns much fewer workers, the average moving distance of the results achieved by it is small.
+In Figure \ref{subfig:task_number_finished_task_number_unif}, except for \textsf{GT-hgr}, NFTs of the results achieved by all the tested algorithms will decrease when the number of tasks per time slot increases.
+Except for \textsf{GT-hgr,} other tested algorithms do not concern the minimum required number of answers by each task.
+When the number of tasks increases, the workers are distributed to more tasks and the average number of workers for tasks will decrease, which leads to NCFs decrease.
+However, \textsf{GT-hgr} only assigns correct matches, which can guarantee that each assigned task will have a set of workers to satisfy the required number of workers.
+Meanwhile, when the number of tasks increases, \textsf{GT-hgr} will produce more correct matches as more suitable tasks are available to be selected such that NFT of \textsf{GT-hgr} increases.
+In addition, we notice that although some tasks in the results of \textsf{G-llep} and \textsf{RDB-sam} algorithms are assigned with required number of workers, their expected accuracy values may be not satisfied (their aggregation reputation scores may be smaller than their required quality levels).
+The reason is that \textsf{G-llep} and \textsf{RDB-sam} algorithms only assign as many worker-and-task pairs as possible without considering the required quality level.
+Similar results can be observed in Figure \ref{subfig:task_number_finished_task_number_conf_unif} due to the same reason.
+In Figure \ref{subfig:task_number_running_time_unif}, when each time slot has more tasks, the running time of all the tested algorithms increases slightly, as more tasks need to be checked and maintained. \textsf{DP} runs much slower than other online algorithms.